 Myth: Mammograms catch all breast cancer

-“Up to 10% of breast cancer is missed on mammogram.
-Thus self breast exam and physician breast exam is very important.”—Chandler H Park, MD, FACP, Clinical Professor University of Louisville School of Medicine
+“Up to 10% of breast cancer is missed on a mammogram.
+Thus self-breast exam and physician breast exam is very important.”—Chandler H Park, MD, FACP, Clinical Professor University of Louisville School of Medicine

 Myth: Prostate cancer treatment always causes impotence